-Power outages in the Northstate affects thousands Sunday
+Attention DISH customers: Possible service interruption

 -

-- Trump attacks Streep for speech at Golden Globes
+- Trump renews attacks on 'SNL'